7 Ways to Keep Developing as a Teacher

 If you work in a school with lots of teachers, one way to share knowledge is to run workshops.
 If your school already runs events of this sort, participate as often as you can.
 As well as attending workshops you could even run one yourself, remember that teaching is a great way to continue learning.
 If your school doesn’t have opportunities for development, look for online workshops and webinar’s that you can join.

-No matter how long you’ve been teaching English as a foreign language, there are always things you can do to up your game.
+Don’t slack off once you’re comfortable teaching.
+No matter for how long you’ve been teaching, there are always things you can do to up your game.
 We never stop learning, and to find development as a teacher, you just have to implement that learning in a practical way.
 If you’re serious about development, set yourself some goals and a timeframe to complete them in.

 About the Author